 Two essential ways to approach gender data that can accelerate inclusion in any workplace.

 Gender data in the workplace means any data – about a process, dynamic, or policy, related to gender identity.
-Wherever we gather demographic data on gender identity in relation to some organisational area – like recruitment, salary, employee experience etc – we have gender data.
-Many organisations are missing opportunities to make their existing data work for equity in the workplace because trends at their workplace are hidden in data sets that cannot be compared or are ineffectively combined.
-Here’s two ideas on how you can make these trends visible in your workplace:
+Wherever we gather demographic data on gender identity in relation to some organizational area – like recruitment, salary, employee experience, etc – we have gender data.
+Many organizations are missing opportunities to make their existing data work for equity in the workplace because trends at their workplace are hidden in data sets that cannot be compared or are ineffectively combined.
+Here are two ideas on how you can make these trends visible in your workplace:

 1. Pay, performance, progression

-To ensure people of marginalised genders – Women, Transgender folks, Non binary and Gender Fluid people – are:
+To ensure people of marginalized genders – Women, Transgender folks, Nonbinary and Gender Fluid people – are:

 1. paid in parity with Men

-2. evaluated fairly on the basis of their performance alone and
+2. evaluated fairly based on their performance alone and

 3. given equitable access to career progress